Edouard102/eRock-Paper-Scissors/README.md

 The website is a gaming platform.
 It uses simple colours to provide the feeling of easy accessibility.
 It presents a clean, playful, welcoming and trustworthy feel in order to bring quality information.

+# Features

 #### Home

 - The home page is composed of the main title: “eRock-Paper-Scissors”.
 This welcome and invites users to discover the website and set the mood and feel of the website.

 #### header

-- title of the web site “eRock-Paper-Scissors”
+- Wil display the title of the web site “eRock-Paper-Scissors”

 #### body

+- the body will be displayed on 3 parts with the score, the control (choice of the player) and the game (choice made by the player and the computer)

 ## score area

 ## control area

-## play ground
+## the game

 #### footer

-- rules
+- the footer will diplays the rules of the game.

-# Features

 ### **Features to Implement in the Future Versions**